partiql/partiql-lang-rust/partiql-playground/README.md

 PartiQL Playground is intended to provide the required code for enabling execution of PartiQL queries on web.

-_Please note, at this stage the code within this package is considered experimental and should be used for production._
+_Please note, at this stage the code within this package is considered experimental and should not be used for production._

 ## Local Usage
 For local usage follow the below steps.